The Class Actions Law Review: Belgium

 Outlook and conclusions

 At the European level, for many years, the European Commission has been considering the introduction of a collective redress mechanism.
 Following the Commission Recommendation 2013/396/EU on collective redress of 11 June 2013, many Member States adopted a collective redress mechanism, but as each Member State adopted a slightly different model, the desired goal of harmonisation was not achieved.
 On 11 April 2018, the European Commission published proposals on the 'New Deal for Consumers', which aims to strengthen EU consumer rights and their enforcement in a more harmonised way.
 As part of the New Deal for Consumers, the Commission submitted a proposal for a directive on representative actions for the protection of the collective interests of consumers (the Collective Redress Directive),20 repealing the Injunctions Directive 2009/22/EC, which was considered not to sufficiently address the challenges of the enforcement of consumer law.
 Although the Injunctions Directive already allows a court or an administrative authority to stop a practice violating consumer rules, the injunctions provided do not give harmed consumers the option of obtaining redress or compensation at the same time.
 Although compensatory collective redress is already available in 19 Member States, in over half of these it is limited to specific sectors, mainly to consumer claims.
-Furthermore, nine Member States do not provide the option to collectively claim compensation in mass harm situations, and only six Member States are considered to have a proper alternative dispute mechanism focused on mass harm situations: Belgium, France, Italy, the Netherlands, Spain and the United Kingdom.21
+Furthermore, nine Member States do not provide the option to collectively claim compensation in mass harm situations, and only five Member States are considered to have a proper alternative dispute mechanism focused on mass harm situations: Belgium, France, Italy, the Netherlands and Spain.21

 2 Articles 17 to 18, Belgian Judicial Code.